• Skip to primary navigation

 • routine blood pressure checks at medical appointments

-• home blood pressure monitors
+• home blood pressure monitors for consistent blood pressure readings

-• regular visits with a healthcare provider
+• regular visits with a doctor or healthcare provider

 When to See a Doctor About Erectile Dysfunction